mcdonn/2019-lsa-dynamic-docs/installation.md

 If you are interested in using LaTeX, then you must [install LaTeX](#install-latex) separately.

-**If you already have this software installed, please update to the most recent verions**
+**If you already have this software installed, please update to the most recent versions**

 ### Troubleshooting
 If you run into problems, please come early to the workshop, and we will be ready to help you work through any issues.
 We'll arrive by 9:30.